seraphicfae/cobbleverse-docker-server/README.md

 ### Docker
 Docker is a way of containerizing applications and their dependencies, and does so in a way very akin to virtual machines

-### How to Play
-You will want to clone this github repo and edit the .env to your liking.
-If your server is running mods, then your Minecraft client (the game itself) also needs to have the same mods.
+## Quick Start
+Download this repository and unzip it.
+Make sure you’re in the correct directory.
+You’ll see an **.env** file; open it in your text editor and edit the values to what you want.

+Next, run the command `docker compose up` in your terminal.
+This process can take 5–10 minutes, because it is downloading the modpack and fabric server.
+Once the console shows a message like "Running" or "Done!" the server is up and running.

+If you're on the same machine, you can connect using **localhost:25565** or **127.0.0.1:25565**.
+You can also use a service like [playit](https://playit.gg) to set up a proxy in front of your network so you don’t have to worry about port forwarding or sharing your IP.

+I left a commented out image called `"playit:0.16"`.
+Simply uncomment every line and paste in the secret key you obtained when creating your tunnel.

-My recommendation is that you use [Prism Launcher](https://prismlauncher.org/).
-Once it's installed, you can create a new instance and go down to the modrinth section, then search for **CobbleVerse**, and it will prompt you to install it.
-Once you've done that, you'll be able to launch the proper version of Minecraft (equipped with mods) directly from Prism Launcher.
+If you want to play on the server, I recommend using [Prism Launcher](https://prismlauncher.org/) to install the modpack, since your Minecraft client and the server need to have the same mods.
+Once Prism Launcher is installed, create a new instance and locate the Modrinth tab.
+Search for **CobbleVerse**, and it will prompt you to install it.
+After that, you’ll be able to launch the correct modded version of Minecraft directly from Prism Launcher.
-This is the recommended approach.
-Afterwards, simply run `docker compose up` in the directory, and enter the address of your server.
-If you're on the same machine, you can use
-`localhost:25565` or `127.0.0.1:25565`.
-You could also use a service like [playit](https://playit.gg) to have a proxy service infront of your network so you don't have to worry about port forwarding or sharing your IP with others.

 ## Useful commands
 ### How to give myself op?